 Email success tip: If your topic requires substantial feedback from the executive board as a whole (or any other large group), save it for your next in-person gathering, phone call, or even casual conversation.

-As in other areas of life, texting within parent groups has quickly become a prevalent (and preferred) means of communication.
+As in other areas of life, texting within parent groups has quickly become a preferred means of communication.
 With so many texting apps available, groups rely on it for everything from officer discussions to classroom party planning to quick event reminders.

-What messages work best: These days, texting works a lot like email, at least in terms of how you might use it for your parent group, with the added bonus that it’s viewed as more immediate (and less old-fashioned) than email.
+What messages work best: Texting works a lot like email, at least in terms of how you might use it for your parent group, with the added bonus that it’s viewed as more immediate and less old-fashioned than email.
 But like email, it’s easy to become overwhelmed by the number of text messages received and overlook messages that could be important.
 Among officers or committees, get everyone on board and use texting for group conversations that need to happen in real time.
 With parents, save texting for messages that are brief, need to be received quickly, and don’t require lengthy replies.

 Text message success tip: Think about timing.
-A quick reminder to parents about crazy sock day is an ideal use, but it’s less ideal if the message is sent so late the night before that parents can’t run to run to the store for a couple pairs of crazy socks.
+A quick reminder to parents about wacky sock day is an ideal use, but it’s less ideal if the message is sent so late the night before that parents can’t run to run to the store for a couple pairs of wacky socks.

-Facebook, Instagram, and other social channels have become quick and current ways for parent groups to communicate.
+Facebook, Instagram, and other social channels are quick and current ways for parent groups to communicate.
 Social media feeds get your messages in front of parents while they’re already browsing for other updates.

 What messages work best: Keep your social media messages informative, light, and focused on building your community: event and meeting reminders, inspirational quotes, and photos of events, for example.